 HEALTH & WELLBEING (Presented by St Vincent’s Hospital Sydney)

-WINNER: Garrett Prestage
+RECIPIENT: Garrett Prestage

 Since 1976, Garrett has worked to support LGBTQ+ health and wellbeing through various roles and projects in research, advocacy and community health.
 Now retired, Garrett has been nominated for devoting his life and career to LGBTQ+ health and wellbeing and for leaving a legacy of knowledge and excellence for the next generation of LGBTQ+ health and HIV researchers.